Kelebrimbor97/ROS-Docker/README.md

 > Although as of the moment this tutorial is being written, Ubuntu has been out for around 4 months, it doesn't support Lambda stack yet, which we use to have a super stable installation that makes sure that you don't have to deal with driver issues.

->[!Caution]
+>[!Important]
-> Remeber to be equipped with the following things before you get started with the installation:
+> Remember to be equipped with the following things before you get started with the installation:
 > 1. A computer with an Ubuntu 22.04 or 20.04 installation (prefereable fresh but not important).
 > 2. A stable and high - speed internet connection
 > 3. High patience.
 At times, the downloads may be slow regardless of how fast your connection is.
 It may be just an hour or as long as 6 to 8.